dirkwhoffmann/vAmigaTS/Agnus/DMACON/README.md

 Same as bploncop1 - bploncop4 with the modification being carried out by the CPU.

-#### spren1, spren2
+#### sprdiscop1 - sprdiscop3

+Sprite DMA is disabled by the Copper around the sprite fetch cycles.

+#### sprenacop1 - sprenacop3

-Draw a couple of sprites and utilizes the Copper to switch sprite DMA off or on around the sprite DMA cylces.
+Sprite DMA is enabled by the Copper around the sprite fetch cycles.

-#### spren3, spren4

-Similar to spren1 and spren2, but the writes to DMACON are carried out by the CPU.
+#### sprdiscpu1 - sprdiscpu3

+Sprite DMA is disabled by the CPU around the sprite fetch cycles.

+#### sprenacpu1 - sprenacpu3

+Sprite DMA is enabled by the CPU around the sprite fetch cycles.

 Dirk Hoffmann, 2022